grz0zrg/fsynth/README.md

  * Stereophonic or monaural
  * Polyphonic
  * Multitimbral
- * Aliasing free
- * Recording
+ * Continuous frames by frames recording with export
  * Adjustable audio output channel per slices
  * Feedback via framebuffer (for fx like reverb, delay, Release part of envelopes and more)
- * Shader inputs: webcam, textures and more to come
+ * Shader inputs: webcam, images, audio files (translated to images)
  * Real-time analysis (logarithmic spectrum view of the output etc.)
  * Per-sessions discussion system
  * Global and per sessions settings automatic saving/loading; make use of *localStorage*